MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/loop-over-data.md

 - **Generators:** Functions that can be paused and resumed, yielding multiple values.
 - **Async Generators:** Combine the features of async functions and generators to produce async iterators.

-Azure SDKs use async iterators to handle potentially large collections of data.
+Azure client librariess use async iterators to handle potentially large collections of data.
 Below are examples of how to use async iterators with various Azure services.

 ## Loop over a few items